oli208/gecko.utils/README.md

 ### 4. Set the Figure Save Path for the Current Project

-The gecko.utils package has the possiblity to get the figure save path for the current project.
+The gecko.utils package has the possibility to get the figure save path for the current project.
 This is useful when you are working with R-Projects and want to save the figures in a specific folder.
-After running the function `set_figure_save_path()` the path to the specified folder in the current project is saved in the project.
+After running the function `set_figure_save_path()` the path to the specified folder in the current project is saved in the project in the `.Rprofile`.
 This path can be used in the `save_plot_with_metadata()` function to save the figures in the specified folder, without the need to specify the path to the folder every time.

 ``` r
 set_figure_save_path()